Silvenga/RedditShredder/README.md

 - Edit existing comments and self-posts with random content that appears to be valid text (reduces the usefulness of the data when being sold to a third-party).
 The random content is stable - meaning this script can be continued if stopped.
 - Rate-limiting handling.
 - Multi-threaded (defaults to number of CPU's).
+- Multi-platform (Windows, OSX, and Linux).

+## Releases

+Releases can be download from the [Releases page](https://github.com/Silvenga/RedditShredder/releases/latest).

 ## Usage